Rural reflections March 31, 2024

 My choice is to choose a practice, and once I'm confident we are a good fit, to stay (there is no shame in trying something and realising it's not right for you - failure is ALWAYS an option - I usually learn more from what doesn't work than I do from the stuff that does).
 So from here until retirement, I plan to work with GMC.

-If it is of any interest to anyone, I will think this through more formally and come up with some ideas/suggestions/a checklist (those of you who know me know I love a good checklist).
-Please add your own input/ask questions/reach out.
+I have come up with some ideas/suggestions/a checklist (those of you who know me know I love a good checklist) and a resource document.
+Please feel free to use/modify/add your own input/reach out.

 We have a workforce crisis and the ability to provide telephone/telehealth services from the comfort of your own home is a game changer for the delivery of medical services to some of our fellow Australians.
 If you link with a practice who have seen the patient in the past 12/12 then Medicare funding follows.
 You may or may not choose to do F2F work, but it's a great way to see the country and explore other models.
 Take your kids/partner/parents!
 Life is too short to be a spectator!!

-* Turns out it was Dr Bruce Chater who is well known in Australian rural medical circles who became known for this quote, however the original quote is much older and from an American rural GP, Dr Roger Rosenblatt.
+* Dr Bruce Chater, who is well known in Australian rural medical circles, became known for this quote, however the original quote is much older and from an American rural GP, Dr Roger Rosenblatt.
 With thanks and acknowledgment to Dr Ian Kamerman for knowing and sharing this.